 Classics include Birds Nest (5.9), They Died Laughing (5.9), The Slot (5.10b), and Recluse (5.10d).
 This was another area that saw major free climbing efforts by Henry Barber, he was involved in the first free accents of all of those routes listed above and more.
 Gotta respect Hot Henry

 Drive down the road at the base of the cliff until just before the orange gate.
 Park here.
 You should be able to see the cliff from your car.
 Find the trail and begin the long hard approach.
 1 minute should get you there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The North End:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The North End:

 Featured Route For The North End

 Bird's Nest 5.9 5c 17 VI 17 HVS 5a NH

 I have climbed this route tons of times, and it never gets old, one good lock after the next up the steep section and a very interesting move as you pull the mantel after the steep stuff....
 If you want to practice finger crack climbing at this grade, this is a great climb....Also, good for practicing clean aid climbing....Start at two finger cracks making an "A" shape in the middle of the cliff....
 Climb up to a detached (yet secure) block move right to another "A" shaped feature of finger cra...[more]
 Browse More Classics in NH

 BETA PHOTO: The north end (right side) on a spring day....